 The phthalate DEHP used to be the main plasticizer in medical PVC due to its technical properties and low cost.
 The substance has been under increasing scrutiny by regulatory and medical authorities, and in the EU its continued use in medical devices after May 2021 requires robust justification.

 As part of their commitment to innovation, continuous improvement of safety, performance and cost-efficiency, companies within the medical PVC value chain have progressively made available a wide range of alternatives to DEHP plasticiser for medical applications, which are approved by the European Pharmacopeia.
 These include:

 DEHP regulatory status in the EU

-The use of DEHP in the EU is regulated by different pieces of legislation, including REACH Regulation, RoHS Directive and by the Medical Device Regulation.
-To date, medical devices have been exempted from restrictions.
+The use of DEHP in the EU is regulated by different pieces of legislation, including REACH Regulation, RoHS Directive and the Medical Device Regulation.
+Medical devices have until recently been exempted from restrictions.
 This is due to change in the coming years, as follows:

 Medical Device Regulation